 Participant means an energy-related decision-maker who implements one (1) or more end-use measures as a direct result of a demand-side program.

+Participant costs test means a test of the cost-effectiveness of demand-side programs that measures the eco nomics of a demand-side program from the perspective of the customers participating in the program.

 Planning horizon means a future time period of a minimum of sixteen (16) years from the electric utility’s IRP filing year over which the costs and benefits of alternative resource plans are evaluated.

 Planning reserve margin means the capacity determined by the appropriate RTO/ISO for which an electric utility must have equal to or greater than accredited capacity for the applicable time period.